xlladdins/xll/docs/Excel4MacrosH-P.md

 **ON.DATA**(document\_text, macro\_text)

-**Important**   Microsoft Excel for the Macintosh requires system software version 7.0 or later for this function.
+**Important**&nbsp;&nbsp;&nbsp;Microsoft Excel for the Macintosh requires system software version 7.0 or later for this function.

-Document\_text    is the name of the sheet to which remote data will be sent or the name of the source of the remote data.
+Document\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of the sheet to which remote data will be sent or the name of the source of the remote data.

   - > If document\_text is the name of the remote data source, it must
     > be in the form app|topic\!item.
 You can use the form app|topic to